Free Shipping for orders $75+

 Self-Defense Scenarios

-When comparing Brazilian Jiu Jitsu vs Muay Thai for self-defense, the decision often comes down to whether you prefer striking or grappling.
-In a self-defense situation, Muay Thai’s striking skills can be effective for quickly disabling an attacker.
-A well-placed knee or elbow can end an altercation before it escalates.
+Comparing Brazilian Jiu Jitsu vs Muay Thai for self defence is pretty simple - it all comes down to what you prefer, striking or grappling.
+In a real life scrap (self defence situation), Muay Thai's striking skills can quickly take down an attacker.
+A well placed knee or elbow can end it before things get out of hand.

-However, Brazilian Jiu Jitsu excels in situations where the fight goes to the ground, which is often the case in real-life altercations.
-Once on the ground, a skilled BJJ practitioner can neutralize a stronger attacker by using leverage and control, minimizing damage to themselves.
+Brazilian Jiu Jitsu, however, absolutely excels in situations where the fight goes to the ground, which is often the case with real life fights.
+A seasoned BJJ practitioner can take down a bigger opponent and control the fight using leverage & control, ending up with minimal damage.

 MMA Effectiveness

-In Mixed Martial Arts (MMA), both Brazilian Jiu Jitsu and Muay Thai are integral to a fighter’s success.
-Many top-level fighters are skilled in both disciplines, using Muay Thai for striking and BJJ for grappling.
-A BJJ practitioner can take down a Muay Thai fighter and dominate on the ground, while a Muay Thai fighter can use their striking skills to avoid the ground altogether and inflict damage from a distance.
+In MMA, both Brazilian Jiu Jitsu and Muay Thai are vital to a fighters success.
+Many top level fighters are actually experts in both disciplines, using Muay Thai for striking & BJJ for grappling.
+The skill level in both Muay Thai and BJJ is a big deal for success in MMA too - having higher skill levels lets you implement your techniques more effectively & adapt to different opponents better.
+A BJJ expert can take down a Muay Thai guy and dominate on the ground, while a Muay Thai expert can avoid the ground altogether and do some damage from a distance.

 jiu jitsu training 2